theghostmac/money/README.md

 # money
-a library for handling fiat currencies in Golang
+A library for handling fiat currencies in Golang